Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/t_set__up_RACF_security.md

 ---
 title: "Set up RACF security software"
 linkTitle: "Set up RACF security software"
 weight: 280
----This section describes how to set up RACF software to provide security control for file handling operations.
+--- This section describes how to set up RACF software to provide security control for file handling operations.
 Transfer CFT z/OS uses the SAF security interface, and is compatible with the security software packages that use this interface, in particular RACF.

 ## File handling operations control